($774) Cost to ship a car from Cincinnati, OH to Newark, NJ

 The best Cincinnati to Newark car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Cincinnati to Newark:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Cincinnati to Newark:

 - Best for Real-Time Tracking: Nexus Auto Transport